 For PT and PTA healthcare professionals in Florida, this course meets the two-unit requirement on prevention and reporting of medical errors for initial licensure or biennial renewal.

-For other healthcare professionals in Florida, please go to Florida: Preventing Medical Errors.
+For healthcare professionals other than PTs and PTAs, please go to Florida: Preventing Medical Errors.

 If you are unsure, please call us or check with your board before taking this course.